 How do I choose between lightweight and feature-rich VPNs?

 If you want simplicity and speed, go for a streamlined provider with strong performance.
 For advanced features multihop, split tunneling, audits, pick a privacy-focused option like ProtonVPN or NordVPN.
+Is pia vpn free and how it stacks up against free options, pricing, security, and performance in 2026

 Can VPNs protect me against malware and phishing?

 A VPN focuses on privacy and secure connections.
 Some providers add extra layers like malware protection or DNS filtering, but you should also use good anti-malware software and safe browsing habits.
-Veepn edge add on: The Ultimate Guide to Using a Veepn Edge VPN Extension for Privacy, Security, and Streaming

 What should I do first if a VPN isn’t working as expected?